trs/npmum/README.md

 ## Usage

+- First, obtain a token for your user from [npmjs.org](https://www.npmjs.com/)
+- Run `npmum add <YOUR_USER_NAME>` and paste your token when prompted
+    - You can also pass in the token with the `--token` option
+- Now, whenever you want to change to this user, simply run `npmum use <YOUR_USER_NAME>`
+- Use `npmum ls` to list your users and the current active user
+- To remove a user, run `npmum rm <YOUR_USER_NAME>`

+## API

 ### Add

-Will prompt you for a token to add under the name alias.
+Prompts you for a token to add under the username alias.
 You can also provide the token via `-t`/`--token`.

 ```